William Montgomerie: Gutta-percha

 Gutta-percha is a natural rubber obtained from the sap of certain trees growing in the Far East.
 It hardens on exposure to air, but has the useful property of being thermoplastic.
 It can be moulded to a new shape after boiling in water and will reharden when cool.
 It is credited with being the first plastic available to manufacturing industry.

 Montgomerie is sometimes credited with discovering the substance.
 He is responsible for it coming into widespread use, but it had in fact been known for some time by a few natives who used it to make handles for parangs (Malayan machetes) and other items.
 However, it was not widely known, even amongst native Malays.
 Montgomerie said that most people he showed it to could not recognise it.
 It had even made its way to Europe, but again, was not widely known.
 Montgomerie's discovery began in 1822 when he was shown a different natural rubber, gutta girek, and was told of the existence of a harder material, gutta percha.
 However, he could not obtain a sample at the time and did not get another opportunity until 1842 after he returned to Singapore.
 In that year a Malay showed him a parang with a gutta-percha handle.
 Montgomerie purchased the item and requested that more of the substance be provided.
 After experimentation, he concluded that its thermoplastic properties would be ideal for making many surgical instruments.
 The natural rubbers used for this purpose at the time were easily damaged by solvents and could not withstand the tropical climate.

 Montgomerie sent samples to the Calcutta Medical Board with a recommendation for its medical use.
 The board agreed with him and requested that he obtain as much as possible.
 Montgomerie also sent samples to the Royal Asiatic Society in London in 1843.
 He began an investigation into how widespread the tree was.
-He discovered that it was not only found in Singapore, but all over the Malaysian peninsular and the islands of Indonesia and appeared to be plentiful.
+He discovered that it was not only found in Singapore, but all over the Malaysian peninsula and the islands of Indonesia and appeared to be plentiful.
 However, as early as 1846 Montgomerie was expressing fears that supplies would dry up due to the destructive method of harvesting and large quantities being produced.
 Trees were cut down and the bark stripped to get to the sap.
 Montgomerie believed that it was possible to harvest the sap by tapping but did not think it would be possible to persuade the native collectors to use this slower, but more sustainable method.

 Besides its use for making medical instruments, Montgomerie proposed several other uses, including as a dental filling (for which it is still used).
 Numerous other applications were quickly found for the new material, including a much improved golf ball.
 However, the most important application was as an electrical insulator.
 This was essential for the worldwide telegraph network as it made possible the transatlantic telegraph cable and other links across oceans.
 No better material was available until the invention of polyethylene in the 1930s.